-An applicant must submit a copy of their official SAT or ACT scores.
-Students may request that the testing program send the scores directly to the University.
+Students that elect to submit SAT or ACT scores may request that the testing program send the scores directly to the University.
 Test scores will also be accepted if submitted by the student’s high school guidance counselor.
-This requirement is waived for freshmen applicants who graduated from high school more than five years prior to the date of their application.

 Scholastic Aptitude Test (SAT)

 Administered by the College Board.
 Scored on a scale of 200-800 for each part: reading/writing and math.
 Score requirements vary depending on major.